flaviociravegna/softeng-ezwh/GUIPrototype.md

 ### **3.2: Add new item in the warehouse using barcode scanner or manually**
 ![](Images/AddItem.png)
 - If the user presses the button "Add using scanner", all the fields will be automatically filled in, otherwise he can insert them manually.
-- Scenario 3.1 refers to a similar wireframe but for the supplier.
+- Scenario 3.1 refers to a similar wire frame but for the supplier.

 ### **3.3: Exception: item already exists**
 ![](Images/AddItemError.png)